-To achieve the objective of the proposed study, the complete research paper has separated into five sections.
+To achieve the objective of the proposed study, the complete research paper has separated into six sections.
 The second section reviews the various methodologies used in augment the performance of CCFDM.
-The third fragment defines the method utilized in the study to achieve the objective and elaborates on the complete experimental setup (procedure dataset and performance measures) to achieve the study's objective.
-The fourth section provides comparative results and analyzes the result using data, facts, and figures.
-The fifth section presents the conclusion of the study based on results and defines the study's future scope.
+The third fragment defines the method utilized in the study to achieve the objective.
+The fourth part elaborates on the complete experimental setup (procedure dataset and performance measures) to achieve the study's objective.
+The fifth section provides comparative results and analyzes the result using data, facts, and figures.
+The sixth section presents the study's objective and results and defines the study's future scope